-AccuRev support for "refactoring" operations., all element renamings and directory hierarchy overhauls can be completed and tested in the developer's workspace, before any changes are promoted to the parent stream.
+AccuRev supports "refactoring" operations, so that all element renamings and directory hierarchy overhauls can be completed and tested in the developer's workspace before any changes are promoted to the parent stream.

 This flexibility stems from the fact that after an element Rename operation (CLI command: move), the element's former name becomes available for reuse immediately.
 (Previous releases "reserved" the former name, in case the change was purged from the workspace - see When a Purge Operation Causes an Element to Disappear below.)